Oriental Fruit Fly

 The Oriental fruit fly is a threat to many fruits and vegetables.
 Don't move non-inspected fruit and vegetables.

 The Oriental Fruit Fly (Bactrocera dorsalis) is a destructive agricultural pest in many parts of the world.
-It is a tropical species that is widespread through much of the mainland of Southern Asia and neighboring islands.
+It is a tropical species that is widespread through much of the mainland of Southern Asia, neighboring islands, and in Africa.
 Oriental fruit fly was first found in Hawaii in the mid-1940s.
-It was found on the U.S. mainland in Florida in 2002.
-It is known to attack more than 230 fruits and vegetables, including apricots, cherries, citrus, figs, peaches, pears, plums and tomatoes.
+It was found on the U.S. mainland in Florida in 2002 and 2015.
+It is known to attack more than 400 fruits and vegetables, including apricots, cherries, citrus, figs, peaches, pears, plums and tomatoes.

-The Oriental fruit fly is currently found in California and Hawaii.
+The Oriental fruit fly is currently found in California, Hawaii, and Florida.

 Bell pepper •